-In May 2008, customer relationship management (CRM) software provider Salesforce.com Inc. trumpeted that it was the first publicly traded Software as a Service (SaaS) vendor to achieve ISO 27001 certification,
+In May 2008, customer relationship management (CRM) software provider Salesforce.com Inc. trumpeted that it was the first publicly traded Software as a Service (SaaS) vendor to achieve ISO 27001 certification, an international standard intended to demonstrate a sound information security management system.
+The adoption of the detailed information security standard was companywide, an expensive undertaking.

 A year and a half later, analysts who follow information security generally applaud Salesforce.com's move.
 Even as the many vendors now selling SaaS and cloud services rush to assure customers of their information security practices, San Francisco-based Salesforce.com remains one of a handful to have adopted the rigorous standard, analysts said.
 While ISO 27001 might not be the business differentiator Salesforce.com claims it is, there is still no one information security standard for SaaS or cloud providers.
 However, these same experts caution that neither ISO certifications, nor other industry-specific stamps of approval, relieve CIOs or business users of the responsibility to grill their SaaS or cloud provider about security procedures.